ponchog/phpcodingchallenge2/Spurs-Stats/spurs_stats.md

 Your Output should be formatted as follows:

 - Total # of Games: XX
-- Total Points Scores: XX
+- Total Points Scored: XX
 - Average Scores: XX
 - 5 Highest Scoring Games:
  X